emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 - `delete`, when the `Resource` has been deleted from the system and is awaiting a snapshot confirming the deletion.

 The `ResourceCollection` checks the `_pending` flag on the `Resource` when it processes a new snapshot.
-If the `Resource` is in the `ResourceCollection` already, and the existing `Resource`'s version is not the same as the version seen in the snapshot, then the `Resource` is updated from the snapshot data and any `_pending` flag is cleared.
+If the `Resource` is in the `ResourceCollection` already, and the existing `Resource`'s `resourceVersion` is not the same as the `resourceVersion` seen in the snapshot, then the `Resource` is updated from the snapshot data and any `_pending` flag is cleared.

 If the `Resource` in the collection has been added by the user, then it will be in the `ResourceCollection` but not necessarily observed in a snapshot.
 Normally in this case the `Resource` would be deleted and its listeners notified.
 But in the case of being added, the `ResourceCollection` checks the pending flag and does not delete the object if the addition is pending.
-At some point the snapshot will show the `Resource` as existing in the system, the `Resource` will be updated with its status, and the `_pending` flag will be cleared.
+At some point the snapshot will show the `Resource` as existing in the system, the `Resource` will be updated with its status, and the `_pending` flag will again be cleared.

 However, if the backend takes too long or fails to add, save, or delete the `Resource` for some reason, the timer will time out and clear the flags, cancelling the operation.
 With the flags cleared: